Fact Book Highlights

 were from Pennsylvania, and five percent were non-resident aliens (international students).

-The top five countries of origin are: China, India, Taiwan, Japan and the Republic of Korea.
+well as from 109 foreign countries.
+The top five countries of origin are: China, Taiwan, India,

-- The Pittsburgh Campus includes 18 schools which offer, in addition to certificate and various
+which offer, in addition to certificate and various other programs, 367 distinct degree programs:

 Faculty and Staff Information

-faculty, 13 percent were minorities, 30 percent were female, and 87 percent had the doctorate
+faculty, 14 percent were minorities, 31 percent were female, and 88 percent had the doctorate or

 associate professors, and 35 percent were assistant professors.